logigearcorp/docs.testarchitect.com/content/user-guide/controller-management/_index.md

 -   Timestamp: Date and time when the test is executed.
 The date is written in yyyy-mm-dd format and the time in hh.nn.ss format.
 -   Request ID: A string generated when the TestArchitect Controller prepares data for test run\(s\).

-**Tip:** If a harness' name is too long to be displayed fully, hover your mouse over this harness to view a tooltip of its complete name.
+{{<tip>}} If a harness' name is too long to be displayed fully, hover your mouse over this harness to view a tooltip of its complete name.

 For example: